aplteam/Tatin/docs/FirstStepsWithTatin.md

 Note that we did not specify any of the major, minor and patch numbers but the Registry by alias (`[tatin]`); that tells Tatin that we want to get the very latest version of `MarkAPL` from the principal Tatin server.

-If you do not even specify the Registry then Tatin would scan all Registry; the first hit wins.
+If you do not even specify the Registry then Tatin would scan all Registries _that have a priority greater than 0_; the first hit wins.
 Only then would it establish the best version on that server.

+A> ### Scanning Registries
+A>
+A> The fact that Tatin scans Registries in order to find a package can be put to good use when developing packages:
+A> you can run your own Tatin server on, say, your own machine, and give it the highest priority.
+You can then publish new versions of a package on that server first.
+That way Tatin would find the package on your local machine.
+A>
+A> Later, when the package is ready, you could publish it to, say the principal Tatin server on `https://tatin.dev`, and delete it from your local Registry.
+A>
+A> The fact that Registries with a priority of `0` or less are ignored by Tatin when it comes to scanning Registries allows you to include a Registry like `https://test.tatin.dev` in your user settings.
+You don't really want that Registry to participate in a scan, but that way you can still execute commands like `]tatin.ListPackages` etc on it.

 You may even omit the group name, although this would fail in case the name ("MarkAPL") is used by multiple groups.